-Going back in time, The Ethiopian Kaffa region was the southwestern side of Ethiopia and it’s capital city was Jimma.
-The Ethiopian word for coffee in is Bunna, Buni, or Bun.
+Going back in time, The Ethiopian Kaffa region was the southwestern side of Ethiopia and its capital city was Jimma.
+The Ethiopian word for coffee is Bunna, Buni, or Bun.
 So you can see how Kaffa Bun, became Coffee Bean.

 Kaldi and His Goats

 This is just one variation on the Kaldi story: More than a thousand years ago, Kaldi, an Abyssinian goat herder saw his goats acting strangely.
 They were said to almost be dancing on their hind legs.
-Upon further investigation, he saw they were eating red cherries of some wild bushes.
-Intrigued, he tried some of the berries, and soon knew why his goats were dancing about.
+Upon further investigation, he saw they were eating red cherries from some wild bushes.
+Intrigued, he tried some of the berries and soon knew why his goats were dancing about.

 He gathered several berries, took them to his wife, and she proclaimed them from God.
 She sent him off to the monastery to see the monks.
 The head monk proclaimed them the work of the devil.
 Throwing them onto the fire, the monastery soon filled with the aroma of roasting coffee, and the monks came out of the woodwork to find the source.